 Our operations have been financed primarily through net proceeds from the sale of equity, debt financing arrangements and cash from operating activities.
-Our principal source of liquidity is cash and cash equivalents totaling \$5.1 million and accounts receivable of \$22.4 million as of March 31, 2023.
-Our available loan facility at March 31, 2023 was \$25.0 million, and as of March 31, 2023, no amounts were outstanding on our loan facility.
+Our principal source of liquidity is cash and cash equivalents totaling \$3.9 million and accounts receivable of \$23.7 million as of June 30, 2023.
+Our available loan facility at June 30, 2023 was approximately \$25.0 million, with no amounts outstanding.

 We believe our existing cash and cash equivalent balances, our available credit facility and cash flow from operations will be sufficient to meet our working capital and capital expenditure requirements for at least the next 12 months.
-We believe that despite our negative working capital, the costs to perform the short-term deferred revenue is relatively low compared to the balance of \$37.5 million.
-However, should additional working capital be needed, we can utilize our unused loan facility which was renewed on November 27, 2022.
+We believe that despite our negative working capital, the costs to perform the short-term deferred revenue is relatively low compared to the balance of \$39.0 million.
+However, should additional working capital be needed, we can utilize our unused loan facility.
 We believe that we will meet longer term expected future working capital and capital expenditure requirements through a combination of cash flows from operating activities, available cash balances and our available credit facility.
 Our future capital requirements may vary materially from those currently planned and will depend on many factors, including our rate of revenue growth, the timing and extent of spending on sales and marketing, the expansion of sales and marketing activities, the timing of new product introductions, market acceptance of our products and overall economic conditions.
 We may also seek additional capital to fund our operations, including through the sale of equity or debt financings.
 To the extent that we raise additional capital through the future sale of equity, the ownership interest of our stockholders will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect the rights of our existing common stockholders.
 The incurrence of debt financing would result in debt service obligations and the instruments governing such debt could provide for operating and financing covenants that would restrict our operations.
 Additionally, there is no guarantee debt or equity financing will be available to us on terms that are favorable to us, or at all.